Beyond Labels: Empowering Human Annotators with Natural Language Explanations through a Novel Active-Learning Architecture: Evaluation

 \section{Evaluation}

-We leverage the e-SNLI~\citep{camburu2018snli} dataset as the benchmark dataset for our AL simulation experiment.
-The primary goal of this experiment is to justify \textbf{ incorporating human annotated explanations in AL data selection can select more representative and helpful data} among a reasonably large-scale dataset with our proposed dual-model framework.
+We conduct the AL simulation experiment with the e-SNLI~\citep{camburu2018snli} dataset.
+The primary objective is to justify that our proposed dual-model framework, when combined with human-annotated explanations in AL data selection, can effectively identify more representative and helpful data from a reasonably large-scale dataset.

-However, because e-SNLI has $549,367$ examples in the train split, it is unrealistic to use all training data in our simulation because it will take a huge amount of time and computing resources for the data selection at every iteration.

-We would like to find a reasonable number of unlabeled candidate data for the AL simulation with a preliminary experiment on our dual-model framework.
-The size of the unlabeled data pool should be big enough to avoid biases by having certain overwhelming data features in the data, and we expect to reduce data without significantly degrading the performance compared to the model fine-tuned on the full dataset.
-For all the experiments, we leverage the pre-trained T5-base~\citep{raffel2020exploring} as the backbone model.
-All the experiment settings and hyperparameters are shown in Appendix~\ref{app:hyperparameters}.
+Given that e-SNLI dataset comprises a substantial $549,367$ examples in the train split, we performed a preliminary experiment to determine a reasonable number of candidate data for the AL simulation.
+This approach aims to save time and computing resources.
+Our goal is to identify an ideal candidate data size that would not introduce potentially biased feature distributions or significantly degrade model performance when compared to fine-tuning on the full dataset.
+We employ the pre-trained T5-base~\citep{raffel2020exploring} as the backbone for all the experiments and provide the hyperparameters in Appendix~\ref{app:hyperparameters}.